jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

   - it shows you're both paying attention and actively thinking about the procedure
 - ask questions
   - you lose major points if you ask a question you should have known with basic pre-reading
+- Be a good soldier.
+When told to do something, do it without question.
+If you think there is a slightly better approach, mention it later but be careful about always nitpicking.
+Residents are tired and they don't want to spend the extra energy to justify and explain every decision to you.

 # Surgery